 Who Suffered the Losses

 Bondholders, shareholders, and bank investors paid the most significant losses.
 Bondholders lost roughly $30 billion in their investments in WaMu.
 Most shareholders lost all but 5 cents per share.

 Others lost everything.
 For example, TPG Capital lost its entire $1.35 billion investment.
 The WaMu holding company sued JPMorgan Chase for access to $4 billion in deposits.
 Deutsche Bank sued WaMu for $10 billion in claims for defunct mortgage securities.
 It said that WaMu knew they were fraudulent and should buy them back.
-It was unclear whether the FDIC or JPMorgan Chase was liable for many of these claims.
+It was unclear whether the FDIC or JPMorgan Chase were liable for any of these claims.